-Yeah, Deborah that’s a beautiful way to end the podcast.
-Thank you so much for being on the podcast and sharing your story and giving us the insights into what happens after a traumatic experience and how to get beyond it.
-Tell me if somebody wanted to connect with you. where’s the best place for them to go?
+Yeah, Deborah, that’s a beautiful way to end the podcast.
+Thank you so much for being on the podcast sharing your story and giving us insights into what happens after a traumatic experience and how to get beyond it.
+Tell me if somebody wants to connect with you. where’s the best place for them to go?

 Oh, absolutely.
-So my website which is obviously is one place but certainly via emails are great way of doing it.
-But certainly I have a Facebook page, which is Tragic Opportunities by Deborah Stathis.
+So my website which is one place but certainly via emails is a great way of doing it.
+But certainly, I have a Facebook page, which is Tragic Opportunities by Deborah Stathis.
 I’m on Instagram as well same title.
-My website is tragicopportunities.com and of course, email, which is we call it tragicopportunities.com
+My website is tragicopportunities.com and of course, email, which we call tragicopportunities.com

 Thank you so much.

 Great.
 Thank you so much as well.
-Yeah, absolutely fantastic.
+Yeah, fantastic.

 Discover how to support your recovery after a stroke.
 Go to recoveryafterstroke.com